Historic Preservation Frequently Asked Questions

 How do I list my property?

-Complete an application and submit it to the city's Department of Planning & Economic Development.
+Complete an application and submit it to the City's Development Services Department.
 The Historic Preservation Committee will consider the application at its next meeting.
 If it is approved, the City Plan Commission and Common Council will consider the application.

 Under Marshfield’s Municipal Code, Section 18-131, to be designated as “historic” the structure, site or district should: